ismaelramos.dev

 DEMO HERE: https://angular-example-app.onrender.com/

-I hope you have learned something new.
-If you think this might help other people, please hit the like button so that others can read it. ❤️
+I hope you learned something new.
+If you think this might help other people, please hit the like button so others can read it. ❤️

 If you have any thoughts or questions, feel free to leave a comment!